 These questions will make you realise that quick planning can do no good.

-Saving tax at the last moment can lead to:
+Saving tax at the last moment and not adopting the right tax saving methods can lead to:

 A planned approach to tax-saving investments can help avoid these drawbacks with ease.

 Answer: Even if you don’t have much time, try going through the list of tax deductions available to you.
 The government offers tax benefits for certain investments and expenses.
 Get your hands on this list for the current financial year.
 This is easily available online.